stelligent/cloudformation_templates/labs/polly/README.md

 Use the same file name in S3 so that it can be used as a URL (and make it public)

 Add manual approvals for manual tasks such as copying text and updating HTML with the new S3 HTTP URL

+Describe the `sleep 45` I added to the CodeBuild commands

+How to find the full URL for the mp3 file

 ## Architecture and Implementation
 ###  Architecture Diagram